Frequently Asked Questions

 Is it possible to monitor disk status WITHOUT administrator rights?

-Yes, it is possible: Hard Disk Sentinel can run as a service: examine hard disk status and make alerts even if there is no user logged to the computer or if the user does not have administrator rights.
-The administrator rights only required to configure and install the service.
+Yes, it is possible if Hard Disk Sentinel Professional runs as a service: then it can examine hard disk status even if there is no user logged to the computer or if the user does not have administrator rights (have limited rights only).

 I can't see the hard disk status on my drive icons.
 What can I do?